Hanky HiStories - Solace & Tears in a Square

 Bobbin Lace, Collection Becker, Photo © Museum Herxheim

-Hanky HiStories - Solace & Tears in a Square is the title of the exhibition from 25 April to 11 July at the Museum Herxheim in the southern part of the Rhineland-Palatinate.
+Hanky HiStories - Solace & Tears in a Square is the title of the exhibition from 30.
+May at the Museum Herxheim in the southern part of the Rhineland-Palatinate.
 Curators Monika Brückner (BA Embroidery, University Middlesex und MA Fine Art, OCA University Barnsley), master costume designer Kristina Baumert, and Rosa Tritschler dedicate their show to a tiny everyday accessory.
 Five exhibition rooms present it in many facets: hankies as an art format, as a form of political resistance and as a lifetime companion, hankies in political and social histories, in literature and poetry.

 The show puts an emphasis on the extensive collection of handkerchiefs Liesel Becker has created.
 Since the 1960ies the former handicraft teacher compiled almost 1000 specimen made of silk, cambric, linen, and cotton.